 You should change those values by actual server setup (Figure 1).

 Keep in mind that it is recommended to not keep database and log files on system drive and put them separately.

 Set SQL Server Memory

-Just after SQL Server is installed, default maximum server Memory size is set to 2147483647 MB and default minimum is set to 0.
+Just after SQL installation, default SQL Server maximum RAM memory size is set to 2147483647 MB and default minimum is set to 0.

 It means after SQL Server Service starts, it will start from minimum value and grows up to maximum one while workload increases.

 Recommendation is to set maximum server memory by subtracting memory amount for OS and other running services or applications from total physical memory.